I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 February 23-24 Heading back north

-We revisited the desolate Inexpressible island on our return journey back north.
-The weather was a little kinder than 4 days earlier so a group of people went ashore.
-The sea was still a bit too rough for me so I, and many others, decided against it but I wished I had joined them as this island has some of the best examples of lichens in this entire region and also some amazing rocks as well as the odd penguin.
+We revisited the desolate Inexpressible Island on our return journey back north.
+The weather was a little kinder than four days earlier so a group of people went ashore.
+The sea was still a bit too rough for me so I, and many others, decided against it, but I wished I had joined them as this island has some of the best examples of lichens in this entire region and also some amazing rocks as well as the odd penguin.
 I say ‘odd’ because the landing party came across an Emperor penguin on land and that’s most unusual.
 These penguins rarely go ashore living their entire life on sea ice, ice shelf or at sea.

 It was getting colder by the day! |